signalfx/gdi-specification/specification/repository.md

     area (if applicable).
   - Each change MUST bear a label that indicates where the change is coming from.
     For example, `(Contrib)`, `(Core)`, or `(Splunk)`.

-  The following sub-sections MAY be used, as appropriate or specified:
-    - `General` - General comments about the release that users should know about.
-    - `Breaking Changes` - Any changes that will break backward compatibility with previous versions.
-MUST list all breaking changes.
-    - `Bugfixes` - Details of bugs that were fixed.
-SHOULD list all bug fixes.
-    - `Enhancements` - New features that have been added to the repository.
-SHOULD list all new features.
   - The CHANGELOG.md SHOULD NOT list every PR, but only changes significant from an end-user point of view.
 Anyone who is interested in all the details of every change in the repository can use the git log for that.